 After a few run-throughs, open the Camtasia recorder and capture your screen just as you practiced.
 Remember, if you make a mistake, pause and start again from that point.
 You’ll be able to smooth things out when editing later on.

-If you want a simple way to increase engagement and help viewers connect with your content, try adding a camera recording to your screencast.
+A simple way to increase engagement and help viewers connect with your content is to try adding a camera recording to your screencast.

 “Camtasia is the ultimate in screen-recording software.
 This allows me to create instructional videos, not only for my YouTube And TikTok accounts, but also for my students when creating explainer videos.”